LordBrain/chroot-tools/README.md

 I have tested only on my system, Debian wheezy with a jessie chroot.

+== chroot-mtab ==
-chroot-mtab - "Copies" a single fstab file to an mtab file, making appropriate
+              `chroot-mtab` performs a transformation on a single fstab file, outputing to a specified mtab file.
-              transformation.
               The paths are specified as arguments.

+== update-chroot-mtabs ==
-update-chroot-mtabs - Takes no arguments.
+                      Takes no arguments.
 Actually looks at the output of

                         schroot -i --all-sessions